-- 4.1 No validation exercise can be performed with non qualified equipment, facilities and utilities unless it can be demonstrated, for example through a documented risk analysis, that the considered part is not critical to the process to be validated.
-The test methods used should be validated beforehand. - 4.2 The requirements and principles outlined in this section are applicable to the anufacture of all pharmaceutical dosage forms.
-They cover the initial validation of new processes, subsequent validation of modified processes, site transfers and ongoing process verification. - 4.3 This section should be used in conjunction with the current EMA guideline on Process Validation.
-Note: It should be taken into account that the guideline on Process Validation is intended to provide guidance on the information and data to be provided in the regulatory submission and GMP requirements extend beyond this.
-It should also be noted that a lifecycle approach is applied linking product and process development, validation of the commercial manufacturing process and maintenance of the process in a state of control during routine commercial production. - 4.4 Medicinal products may be developed using a traditional approach or a continuous verification approach however irrespective of the approach used, processes must be shown to be robust and ensure consistent product quality before any product is released to the market.
-Manufacturing processes should undergo a prospective validation programme wherever possible prior to marketing of the product. - 4.5 Process validation for new products should cover all intended marketed strengths and sites of manufacture, however for products which are transferred from one site to another or within the same site, and where there is existing documented product knowledge, including the content of the previous validation, the number of validation batches could be reduced by the use of a bracketing approach.
-This approach could be acceptable for different strengths, batch sizes and pack sizes/ container types if justified. - 4.6 For the site transfer of legacy products, the manufacturing process and controls should comply with the Marketing Authorisation and meet current expected licensing standards for that product type and therefore should be audited before any transfer.
-If necessary, variations to the Marketing Authorisation should be submitted. - 4.7 Process validation should establish whether all quality attributes and process parameters which are considered important for ensuring the validated state and acceptable product quality can be consistently met by the process.
-The basis by which process parameters and quality attributes were identified as being critical or non-critical should be clearly documented, taking into account the results of any risk assessment activities.

-- 4. 8 Normally batches manufactured for process validation should be the same size as the intended commercial scale batches and the use of any other batch sizes should be justified. e.g. for a continuous manufacturing process. - 4.8 Facilities, systems, utilities and equipment used for process validation should be qualified and test methods should be validated. - 4.9 For all products irrespective of the approach used, process knowledge from development studies should be readily accessible to the manufacturing site, unless otherwise justified, and be the basis for validation activities. - 4.10 For process validation batches, production, development, or other site transfer personnel may be involved.
+- 4.3 Medicinal products may be developed using a traditional approach or a continuous verification approach however irrespective of the approach used, processes must be shown to be robust and ensure consistent product quality before any product is released to the market.
+Manufacturing processes should undergo a prospective validation programme wherever possible prior to marketing of the product. - 4.4 Process validation for new products should cover all intended marketed strengths and sites of manufacture, however for products which are transferred from one site to another or within the same site, and where there is existing product knowledge, including the content of the previous validation, the number of validation batches could be reduced by the use of a bracketing approach.
+This approach could be acceptable for different strengths, batch sizes and pack sizes/container types if justified. - 4.5 For the site transfer of legacy products, the manufacturing process and controls should comply with the Marketing Authorisation and meet current expected licensing standards for that product type.
+If necessary, variations to the Marketing Authorisation should be submitted. - 4.6 Process validation should establish whether all quality attributes and process parameters which are considered important for ensuring the validated state and acceptable product quality can be consistently met by the process.
+The basis by which process parameters and quality attributes were identified as being critical or non-critical should be clearly documented, taking into account the results of any risk assessment activities. - 4.
+7 Normally batches manufactured for process validation should be the same size as the intended commercial scale batches and the use of any other batch sizes should be justified. e.g. for a continuous manufacturing process. - 4.8 Facilities, systems, utilities and equipment used for process validation should be qualified and test methods should be validated. - 4.9 For all products irrespective of the approach used, process knowledge from development studies should be accessible to the manufacturing site, unless otherwise justified, and be the basis for validation activities. - 4.10 For process validation batches, production, development, or other site transfer personnel may be involved.
 Batches should only be manufactured by trained personnel in accordance with GMP using approved documentation.
-It is expected that production personnel are fully involved in the manufacture of validation batches to facilitate product understanding when commercial manufacture starts. - 4.11 The suppliers of critical starting and packaging materials should be qualified prior to the manufacture of validation batches; otherwise a justification based on the application of quality risk management principles should be documented. - 4.12 It is especially important that the underlying process knowledge for the design space justification (if used), and for development of any mathematical models used to confirm a state of control should be available at the manufacturing site. - 4.13 Where validation batches are intended to be released to the market this should be predefined.
-The conditions under which they are produced should fully comply with GMP, with the validation acceptance criteria, with any continuous process verification criteria (if used) and with the Marketing Authorisation.
+It is expected that production personnel are involved in the manufacture of validation batches to facilitate product understanding when commercial manufacture starts. - 4.11 The suppliers of critical starting and packaging materials should be qualified prior to the manufacture of validation batches; otherwise a justification based on the application of quality risk management principles should be documented.